Overview

 Note

-Instance Pool size is constrained by your organization’s resource limits.
-If you want to scale an Instance Pool up, make sure your account’s Compute instance limit allows you to do so prior to attempt scaling up and reach out to our support if necessary.
+Instance Pool size is constrained by your organization’s resource quotas.
+If you want to scale an Instance Pool up, make sure your account’s instance quota allows you to do so prior to attempt scaling up.
+You can request a quota increase if necessary.

 Note

-If an Instance Pool needs to be deployed to a dedicated hypervisor – it can be achieved by specifying the --deploy-target flag.
+If an Instance Pool needs to be deployed to a dedicated hypervisor, specify the --deploy-target flag.

 Managing Instance Pools